mkd454/FoodieFriendFinder/README.md

 * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

 ### Instructions

-2. Your `server.js` file should require the basic npm packages we've used in class: `express` and `path`.

 3. Your `htmlRoutes.js` file should include two routes:

    * A GET Route to `/survey` which should display the survey page.